$50 Off Any Repair

 • Banging (a loose part inside the compressor)

-If your AC makes screams or whistles, turn the power off and call for service.
-You either have a refrigerant leak or an issue with high internal pressure inside the compressor.
+If your AC emits screeching or whistling, turn off the power and call for service.
+You either have a refrigerant leak or a high internal pressure issue in the compressor.
 Both pose safety issues!

 JD's Plumbing Heating & Air Conditioning Denver, CO